Commercial real estate in France: overview

 To compare answers across multiple jurisdictions, visit the Corporate Real Estate Country Q&A tool.

-The French real estate market was very active over the last 12 months, with two highlights:
+The most significant deals in the French real estate market over the last 12 months have been the following:

 Investment is usually made through: